-When asked to respond to a new defense or aerospace design challenge, the message is always the same: “Find a way to get it done!”
-This mandate often requires the development and manufacture of small ultra-precision parts with critical specs and high performance parameters – along with zero margins for error.
+Responding to a new defense or aerospace design challenge often requires the development and manufacture of small ultra-precision parts with critical specs and high-performance parameters – along with zero margins for error.

-Servometer® has designed and manufactured micro-miniature components in the worlds most advanced satellite systems.
+Servometer® has designed and manufactured micro-miniature components in the world’s most advanced satellite systems.
 Servometer assemblies have also appeared in all NASA Space Shuttles and several military fighter jets including the F-15, F-16, F-22 as well as newer models currently in development.
-Our bellows and assemblies are used in a variety of ways in aerospace applications.
-With lightweight construction, extreme temperature capability, and small sizes.
+Our bellows and assemblies are used in a variety of ways in aerospace applications due to lightweight construction, extreme temperature capability, and small sizes.

-Are your unsure whether an electrodeposited bellows makes the most sense in your assembly?
+Are you unsure whether an electrodeposited bellows makes the most sense in your assembly?
 Order a FREE sample here.

 Laser sighting devices are sensitive to changes in temperature.
 By filling the assembly with an engineered fluid and then installing a unique sealing plug, this bellows can e designed to convert a change in temperature into precise liner movement.
 This athermalization then allows the military tank cannon, infantry rifle or other laser-site applications to be right on target.